WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

-This question captures the volume of recycled (reuse) water used by this business/organisation.
-It can include recycled (reuse) water that has been collected by the business/organisation or supplied to it by another supplier.
+This question captures the volume of recycled (reuse) water used by your business/organisation.
+It can include recycled (reuse) water that has been collected by your business/organisation or supplied to it by another supplier.

 How do I report discharged water in Q37?

 This question captures the volume of wastewater, stormwater and/or drainage discharged by location.
 Please note that this question has tick boxes for your business/organisation to note that this water is not metered.
 If you tick these boxes, you should still provide an estimate on the volume of water for each breakdown.

 This section is a check of the water sources and recycled (reuse) water sources balance.
 If the sections do not balance a reason should be indicated in Q39 and Q41.